felipidis/git-search/README.md

 3. Enter the local repository
     - cd ./questgit
 4. You need to install all dependencies
-    - npm i or yarn add
+    - yarn add
 5. Start the application.
-    - npm run start or yarn start
+    - yarn start

 ## Tecnologies